-Even though the number of plant-based options offered by fast food restaurants has been steadily increasing in recent years, there’s still a long way to go before vegan menu items become ubiquitous.
+Even though the number of plant-based options offered by fast-food restaurants had increased in recent years, there is still a long way to go before vegan menu items become ubiquitous.
 Waiting for new vegan products to be released by chains we used to enjoy can be frustrating, especially when we see many international chains launching vegan options in other countries before they finally bring them to the US.

 Some of our vegan friends in the UK, for example, have been enjoying fully plant-based pizzas at Domino’s for more than six months now, and meat-substitute toppings and sides were added to the menu at the beginning of this year.